mbudnek/google-home-hubitat-community/README.md

 	- Device pin code attribute: The device attribute used to query the device pincodes JSON map.
 Maps to the `lockCodes` attribute by default.
 	- Device pin code value: The key value in the JSON map pointing to the user pincode.
 Maps to the `code` value by default.

+## Device Traits

+Google Home defines a number of device traits that you can mix-and-match to define the functionality of any particular type of device.
+Not all traits are currently supported by Google Home Community.
+The following are the currently supported device traits and their configuration parameters:

 ### Arm/Disarm

 The Arm/Disarm trait is user to control security systems.
 It can be controlled by saying things like "Hey Google, arm {device} to {level}" or "Hey Google, disarm {device}}" and queried by saying things like "Hey Google, is the {device} armed?".
 It has the following configuration parameters: